rabbitCase/wordle-clone/README.md

 ## Search Logic and Error Handling
 #### There are a few error prone cases we need to handle if we use linear string searching:
 - If the word is 'mouth' and user enters 'stool', both 'o' becomes yellow, indicating that two 'o's exists in some other position, which is incorrect.
 - If the word is 'mouth' and user enters 'teeth', the first 't' becomes yellow but the last 't' becomes green.
-The first yellow 't' suggests that there is another 't' somwhere else, which is incorrect.
+The first yellow 't' suggests that there is another 't' somwhere else (apart from the matched 't'), which is incorrect.
 #### These can be resolved by:
 - Initializing a map() which stores the frequency of every character in the selected word
 - If there is a match, the character turns green and reduces the frequency of the matched character by one